sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ##### Design at high level
 - Configure a rsyslog plugin with rsyslog.
 - For logs raised by host processes, configure this plugin at host.
-- For logs raised by processes inside the container, configure for rsyslog.d running inside the container.
+- For logs raised by processes inside the container, configure for rsyslog running inside the container.
 - The plugin is configured per event source or many or all.
 An event source could be one or multiple processes.
 - The plugin could be running in multiple instances.
 - Each plugin instance receives messasges **only** for processes that it is configured for.